mxjp/node-subcode/UPGRADE.md

 ## new compile-time globals
 Subcode is now using it's own sandbox for compiling and loading templates instead of the `vm` module.
 Additionally there are some [node globals](README.md#node-globals) available.

+## caching compiled templates
+Now the `cache` compile option should specify a spec compliant `Map` instance.
+In addition, keys and values are now filled with internal data.